9 Best Back Massagers for Lower Back Pain

 No back pain is the best kind of back pain, but low back pain can be debilitating.
 And it’s an issue that many individuals face.
 According to a study in JAMA Internal Medicine, low back pain is the second most common cause of disability in U.S. adults—and a common reason for lost workdays.
 Luckily, easing tension and pain in your lumbar spine can be possible with back massagers.
 (Also, here are some surprising massage health benefits.)

 How do they work?
 The premise behind a massager is that it stretches the muscles, increases blood flow, and helps lessen cramping and spasms, explains Dr. Cole.
-Stretching almost always helps an injury.
+Stretching almost always helps an injury, so be sure to try these stretches for lower back pain too.

 There are some people who may need to take some precautions before powering on one of these massage tools.
 “Be careful if you have a bleeding disorder or taking blood thinner medication,” warns Dr. Cole.
 “If you start to massage and are not careful, you could cause internal bleeding.
 The muscle is more prone to create hematomas.”